vista-art/fragmentcolor/docs/api/core/texture_mip_chain/hidden/prepare_swift.md

 Swift override for `TextureMipChain::prepare`.
 The Swift binding (uniffi constructor) takes positional args `(bytes: Data, format: TextureFormat,
-size: Size?)` — `size` is optional.
-Wrapping the call in a Rust-style tuple (`prepare((bytes, format, size))`) crashes the swift-frontend type-checker (see CI healthcheck failures up to 87e61e5a); the override sticks to native positional Swift syntax.
+size: Size?)` with `size` optional.
+The override sticks to native positional Swift syntax — wrapping the call in a Rust-style tuple (`prepare((bytes, format, size))`) crashes the swift-frontend type checker (see CI healthcheck failures up to 87e61e5a).

 ## Example